-- Education is a crucial piece of this and of the sustainability effort in general- as it is for CCICADA. - Workforce developmentPublic literacy

-- Need education at all levels, starting with K-12. - Education issues in each workshop - Special Education cluster: Education for the Planet Earth of Tomorrow - Cluster workshop: U. of Tennessee, Fall 2015.
+- Education is a crucial piece of this and of the sustainability effort in general. - Workforce development - Public literacy - Need education at all levels, starting with K-12. - Education issues in each workshop - Special Education cluster: Education for the Planet Earth of Tomorrow - Cluster workshop: U. of Tennessee, Fall 2015.